About

 Working Environment

-Insurance sales agents often visit prospective and existing customers' homes and places of business to market new products and provide services.
-Claims adjusters and auto damage appraisers frequently leave the office to inspect damaged property; occasionally, claims adjusters are away from home for days, traveling to the scene of a disaster--such as a tornado, flood, or hurricane--to work with local adjusters and government officials.
-Insurance investigators often work irregular hours to conduct surveillance or to contact people who are not available during normal working hours.
+Insurance employees working in sales jobs often visit prospective and existing customers' homes and places of business to market new products and provide services.
+Others working in the industry may need to frequently leave the office to inspect damaged property, and at times can be away from home for days, traveling to the scene of a disaster -- such as a tornado, flood, or hurricane -- to work with affected policyholders and various government officials.

 Industry Forecast

-Many successful insurance companies will recognize the Internet's potential as a powerful marketing tool.
-Not only might this reduce costs for insurance companies, but it also could enable many clients to turn to the Internet first to get information on their policies, obtain quotes, or submit claims.
-As insurance companies begin to offer more information and services on the Internet, employment in some occupations, such as insurance sales agent, could be adversely affected.
+Many successful insurance companies will recognize the Internet's potential as a powerful marketing tool, increasing employment growth of some occupations while slowing growth of others.
+Growing use of the Internet might reduce costs for insurance companies, but it also could enable many clients to turn first to the Internet to get information on their policies, obtain price quotes on possible new policies, or submit claims.
+As insurance companies begin to offer more information and services on the Internet, employment in some occupations, such as insurance sales agents, could be adversely affected.

 Insurance companies will continue to face increased competition from banks and securities firms entering the insurance markets.
-As more of these firms begin to sell insurance policies, increasing numbers of insurance sales agents will be employed in them, rather than in insurance companies.
-In order to stay competitive, insurance companies have begun to expand their financial service offerings or to establish partnerships with banks or brokerage firms.
+As more of these firms begin to sell insurance policies, they will employ increasing numbers of insurance sales agents.
+In order to stay competitive, more insurance companies are expanding the range of financial products and services they offer, or are establishing partnerships with banks or brokerage firms.

 Related Degree Fields